 DBMS_OUTPUT

-messages by the program under test or by the test code.info
+messages by the program under test or by the test code. - The utPLSQL framework does not produce such messages.

 is short and has a nice, known icon.
-Beside that, we name here the content/severity (informational message, that does not affect the outcome of a test) and not the transportation mechanism (DBMS_OUTPUT
+Besides that, we name here the content/severity (informational message, that does not affect the outcome of a test) and not the transportation mechanism (DBMS_OUTPUT

 .

-You can enable/disable these additional indicators via context menu or in the utPLSQL preferences.
+You can enable/disable these additional indicators via the context menu or in the utPLSQL preferences.

 You can select one or more tests and rerun them.
 Either in realtime reporter or in a new worksheet.

 utPLSQL test suites are hierarchies.
 A tree view would be a natural choice, right?
-Well, yes for the hierarchical representation this is correct.
+Well, yes for the hierarchical representation, this is correct.
 We already use that in the oddgen integration.
-Sorting is a simple way to group tests, find failed or slow tests.
+Sorting is a simple way to group tests, and find failed or slow tests.
 However, sorting is not easy in a tree.
-Even a combined tree/table structure is not helpful to sort the complete result set.
+Even a combined tree/table structure does not help sort the complete result set.
 And there are other issues.
 Filtering tests and presenting a well-arranged result, for instance.
 Because of these limitations, we decided to go with a simple table.

 That said, I think, that we should provide rather sooner than later an alternative hierarchical view to give the test descriptions (representing features/requirements) a better context.
 The suite descriptions are currently lost and this is really sad for projects that have good suite and test descriptions.

-But what happens with results on suite level? – We ignore them.
+But what happens with results on the suite level? – We ignore them.
 With two exceptions.
-Warnings and informational messages on suite level are included in the last test of the suite.
-Here’s an example for warnings:
+Warnings and informational messages on the suite level are included in the last test of the suite.
+Here’s an example of warnings:

 Double-click on a test in the test overview table to open the PL/SQL package specification at the line of the associated test procedure.